 Still, Clinton bested Trump by 7 points among city dwellers.

-This summer’s European Union referendum revealed a similar divide in the United Kingdom.
+This summer’s EU referendum revealed a similar divide in the United Kingdom.

-America’s election and Britain’s referendum revealed other fault lines as well: between the young and the old, between those with and without a college education, between cosmopolitans and those longing for a sense of national belonging.
+America’s election and Britain’s referendum revealed other fault lines: between young and the old, between those with and without a college education, between cosmopolitans and those longing for a sense of national belonging.

 Beckett knows that the very thing that makes modern cities vibrant and culturally dominant — “increasing population density and the atmosphere and networks that result from it” — is the reason they are politically underrepresented.
-The scattered and thinned-out populations of struggling rural and small-town areas distribute their voters much more efficiently through the British and American electoral systems.
+The scattered and thinned-out populations of struggling rural and small-town areas distribute their voters much more efficiently through the American and British electoral systems.

 Chris Applegate and Tom Phillips calculated that a pro-EU party would win 229 out of 650 seats in the House of Commons.
 The Brexit camp would have a majority of 192.

-Similarly, Clinton won a majority of 2.9 million votes, but Trump prevailed in the Electoral College, which gives an advantage to sparsely-populated states.
+Similarly, Clinton won 2.9 million more votes, but Trump triumphed in the Electoral College, which gives an advantage to sparsely-populated states.

 It’s probably pointless for liberal urbanites to devote their energies to trying to reform the system.